 This simple marketing and content plan is based on our Marketing 3-4-5™ approach and shows how every local bookstore can clearly and effectively market themselves online without requiring much time or expense.

-Below are simple ways for you to rapidly create content that is relevant, compelling, yet requires zero creativity for your bookstores.
+Scroll down for step-by-step examples to help you rapidly create content that is relevant, compelling, yet requires zero creativity for your bookstores.

 I have a 13-year old boy who reads like crazy, he's already read more books than I have (and I'm the CEO of a marketing tech company with 2 advanced degrees).
 The trick is that his interests are not such that I can help him find his next read i.e. we have different tastes.

 I would love to be able to visit my local bookstore, share some information about my son and his interest then be able to 'subscribe to a book box subscription' where the books would be curated by a staff member with similar interests.
 I'd be willing to spend $25-30/mo for a couple of books and they could be new titles, old titles, used books, whatever!

 Like all things, this is an opportunity to create and share content including:

 You can charge for shipping or free with pickup - I might shop while I'm there ;)